This post may include affiliate links. Thank you for your support.

 There are infinite delicious ways to use and serve salt-cured salmon!
 Gravlax pairs well with everything from crackers, baguettes and bagels to eggs, potatoes, pasta and more!
 Below are a few of my family’s favorite serving ideas for salmon gravlax!

-10 ways to use leftover cured salmon
+10 ways to use leftovers

 • Bagels: Smear a New York bagel with your favorite cream cheese and top it with plenty of gravlax, red onions and fresh dill!